-Students wake up at 6am each day, with inspection at 7 and breakfast at 7:45.
+Students wake up at 6 a.m. each day, with inspection at 7 and breakfast at 7:45.
 The instructional day extends from 9 to 4, with sports, club activities, and tutorial sessions from then until dinner at 5:45.
 In the evenings students take part in mandatory study hall, after which they have time to prepare their barracks and personal belongings, including shining their boots.
-Lights out is 9:45 for the younger students, 10:30 for the older.
+Lights out is 9:45 for the younger students, 10:30 for the older ones.

 All students meet together in the dining hall for meals, which are served family-style.
-Staff and administrators sit at a head table, which in other settings might feel onerous, though in the context of RLA is appropriate, a natural expression of the social organization of the school.
+Staff and administrators sit at a head table, which in other settings might feel onerous, though in the context of RLA, it is an appropriate and natural expression of the social organization of the school.
 Respect is a foundation of the program, and it is actively expressed at every moment.
 Boys earn the responsibility of serving the head table, a task that they complete with obvious pride.
-When there are visitors in the dining hall, they sit at the head table, and are served by students who, at least in our experience, are clearly proud of their role and their school, and eager to show it off.
+When there are visitors in the dining hall, they sit at the head table and are served by students who, at least in our experience, are clearly proud of their role and their school, and are eager to show it off.
 Whenever the headmaster enters or leaves the hall, students are brought to attention by a boy seated near the door.
 It’s jarring—an unexpected flurry of activity, with wooden chairs scraping loudly on the floor—but it works in consort with all the aspects of daily life, reinforcing the respect that students have for the place, for others, and ultimately for themselves.

-Throughout there is focus on physical education, and daily life is very active.
-The range of actives is more limited than you might expect for a more typical boarding school, though that’s a product of the school’s size and mandate.
+Throughout RLA there is a focus on physical education, and daily life is very active.
+The range of activities is more limited than you might expect from a typical boarding school, though that’s a product of the school’s size and mandate.
 There are sports and intramurals, and students have opportunities to take part in adventure sports and training, including mountain biking, scuba diving, and parachuting.

 “Some of the little boys, when they come here,” says Harley, “they’ve never gone fishing, they’ve never gone camping.
 They’ve never seen anything that was alive that wasn’t in a zoo or in a cage.”
 That all changes when they arrive at RLA.
 Informal outdoor activities—running around, catching fish, bothering the frogs—offer a welcome and needed contrast to regimentation of life at the school.
 “He fishes on Saturdays,” says Julie Hunt of her son David.
 “He’s like the frogger of the group.
 And it’s boy stuff.
 They do a lot of stuff where he can expel energy.”

 Being the only military school of its kind in the country, RLA has to look beyond that milieu when programming extracurricular competition.
-Teams compete with regional public schools through membership of SOSSA, the Southern Ontario Secondary Schools Association.
+Teams compete with regional public schools through their membership in SOSSA, the Southern Ontario Secondary Schools Association.
 Varsity sports include basketball, wrestling, cross country, soccer, and volleyball.

-Athletics, he feels, nicely augment the school’s mission.
-“The advantage of team sports,” says Harley, “is that it compels you to cooperate with other people in a joint effort.
+Athletics, Harley feels, nicely augment the school’s mission.
+“The advantage of team sports,” he says, “is that they compel you to co-operate with other people in a joint effort.
 And … we see that as being a very important part of growing up and learning social skills. … learning through doing, and also learning the fundamental lesson that other people are not objects, but sentient creatures just like you, is one of the lessons of growing up.”

 It’s about inclusion, too.
 “He was able to play on all of the sports teams that he wanted to play on,” says Doug Deschner of his son.
 “I would venture to say that he probably wouldn’t have had that opportunity in some other school situations,” primarily given some social issues.
 “And that’s something that really makes him feel proud.”